datasciencecampus/pygrams/docs/tech-report.md

 ### Post processing

 ## Issues when using mixed length phrases
 There are some issues when using mixed length phrases.
 That is for a given tri-gram ie. 'internal combustion engine', its associated bi-grams 'internal combustion' and 'combustion engine' as well as its unigrams 'internal', 'combustion' and 'engine' will receive counts too.
 So as a post-processing step, we deduct the higher-gram counts from the lower ones in order to have a less biased output of phrases as a result.
 ## Reducing the tfidf matrix size
 The TFIDF sparse matrix grows exponentially when bi-grams and tri-grams are included.
 The dictionary of phrases on the columns of the matrix can quickly grow into tens of millions.
 This has major storage and performance implications and was one of the major challenges for this project.
 In order to allow for faster processing and greater versatility in terms of computer specifications needed to run the pygrams pipeline we came up with some optimization ideas.
 We decided to discard non-significant features from the matrix and cache it along with the document dates in numerical format.
 The matrix optimization is performed by choosing the top n phrases (uni-bi-tri-grams) where n is user configurable and defaults to 100,000.
 The top n phrases are ranked by their sum of tfidf over all documents.
 In order to reduce the final object size, we decided to store the term-count matrix instead of the tf-idf as this would mean that we could use uint8 ie. 1 byte instead of the tf-idf data, which defaults to float64 and is 8 bytes per non-zero data element.
 When the cached object is read back, it only takes linear time to calculate and apply the weights This reduces the size of the cached serialized object by a large factor, which means that it can be de-serialized faster when read back.
 This way we managed to store 3.2M  US patent data documents in just 56.5 Mb with bz2 compression.
-This file is stored on our github page in https://github.com/datasciencecampus/pyGrams/tree/develop/outputs/tfidf/USPTO-mdf-0.05 and has been used to produce all the results in this report.
+This file is stored on our [github page](https://github.com/datasciencecampus/pyGrams/tree/develop/outputs/tfidf/USPTO-mdf-0.05) and has been used to produce all the results in this report.
 We also append the command line arguments used to generate our outputs so that readers can reproduce them if they wish.
 The time it takes to cache the object is six and a half hours on a macbook pro with 16GB of RAM and i7 cores.
 Subsequent queries run in the order of one minute for popular terminology and a few minutes ( 7-8 mins) for timeseries outputs without forecasting.

 ## Filtering 2
 ### Document filtering 0.5-1 B